 The UK defence sector is a key driver of innovation and boasts a highly skilled workforce utilising the best technology and engineering know-how on programmes such as the Typhoon and Queen Elizabeth Class Aircraft Carrier.

 The Scottish defence sector also underpins the UK’s wider marine, aerospace, nuclear and security capabilities.

-Working with the Strathclyde and Heriot Watt Universities and businesses, the defence sector generates good growth prospects.
-Glasgow is becoming a key centre for small satellite technology.
+Working with the Strathclyde and Heriot Watt Universities and businesses, the Defence sector generates good growth prospects.
+Scottish industry’s specialisms include important areas like manufacturing radar systems for search and rescue helicopters flown around the world, while Glasgow is becoming a key centre for small satellite technology, part of a space sector that industry association ADS Scotland estimates as being worth £2.5bn a year.
 The UK Government has provided £2.5m of funding for a spaceport at Sutherland on the north coast of Scotland.

 The UK Government has also identified Air Capabilities and Intelligent Systems as key technology capabilities for the UK which it will support Scottish and UK firms to compete in increasingly competitive international defence markets.

 The Ministry of Defence and Boeing has jointly funded a new strategic facility at RAF Lossiemouth in Moray, the home of the RAF’s new submarine hunting Poseidon Maritime Reconnaissance and Attack (MRA) aircraft, nine of which will arrive there from 2020.

 This £400m investment includes training simulators, accommodation, an operations centre and engineering support.
 NATO ally Norway will also be able to maintain its aircraft at Lossiemouth, and the US is investing in the site as well in order to be able to operate its Poseidon’s from Scotland.